SirHeads/phoenix-scripts/README.md

     ```bash
     # Run the main setup script (requires root)
-    sudo /usr/local/bin/create_phoenix.sh
+    /usr/local/bin/create_phoenix.sh
     ```

-    **Follow the on-screen prompts carefully.**
+    Follow the on-screen prompts carefully.
+The script will perform all setup steps and, upon successful completion, display an animation and automatically reboot the server.

 ## Script Details

 Here's a breakdown of the key scripts involved in the Phoenix setup process:

 *   **`create_phoenix.sh` (Orchestrator):**
     The main script that coordinates the entire setup.
 It sources configuration and common functions, validates root privileges, prompts for user input (admin credentials, drive selection, network config), validates selected drives, and executes the subsequent setup scripts in the correct order.
-It uses a state file (`/tmp/phoenix_setup_state`) to track completed steps, allowing potential resumption or reruns by skipping already successful stages.
-It also handles logging the overall process.
+It uses a state file (`/var/log/proxmox_setup_state`) to track completed steps, allowing potential resumption or reruns by skipping already successful stages.
+It also handles logging the overall process. **(v0.10.01+) At the end of a successful run, it now executes the `phoenix_fly.sh` animation and triggers a system reboot.**

 *   **`phoenix_config.sh` (Configuration):**
     Defines global variables and configurations used across the scripts.
 This includes: